-Staff Analysis: Pursuant to Rule 25-22.0022(1), Florida Administrative Code (F.A.C.), VCI filed its Request for Oral Argument by separate written request filed concurrently with its Motion for Reconsideration that is the subject of Issue 2 of this recommendation.
-VCI states that oral argument would be beneficial in that the complexity of the Motion for Reconsideration is heightened by the fact that VCI was not provided an adequate opportunity to respond to the underlying Motion to Compel.
-VCI further states that the Commission may benefit from further explanation as to the difficulties associated with providing some of the information requested.
-VCI requests that parties be allowed 10 minutes per side to address the Commission.
+Pursuant to Rule 25-22.0022(1), Florida Administrative Code (F.A.C.), VCI filed its Request for Oral Argument by separate written request filed concurrently with its Motion for Reconsideration.
+VCI stated that oral argument would be beneficial in that the complexity of the Motion for Reconsideration was heightened by the fact that VCI was not provided an adequate opportunity to respond to the underlying Motion to Compel.
+VCI further stated that it could be beneficial for us to hear further explanation as to the difficulties associated with providing some of the information requested.
+VCI requested that parties be allowed 10 minutes per side to address us.

-In its Response, the prosecutorial staff states that it does not believe oral argument is appropriate, given that VCI's Motion for Reconsideration is insufficient on its face as a matter of law.
-The prosecutorial staff does not believe that oral argument would assist the Commission in rendering a decision.
-Based on the arguments set forth in the Motion for Reconsideration, prosecutorial staff believes VCI's Request for Oral Argument is an attempt to argue the merits of its case and should be denied.
+In their Response, our prosecutorial staff stated that they did not believe oral argument was appropriate, given that VCI's Motion for Reconsideration is insufficient on its face as a matter of law.
+The prosecutorial staff did not believe that oral argument would assist us in rendering a decision.
+Based on the arguments set forth in the Motion for Reconsideration, prosecutorial staff believed VCI's Request for Oral Argument was an attempt to argue the merits of its case and should be denied.

-Rule 25-22.0022(3), F.A.C., provides that granting or denying a request for oral argument is within the sole discretion of the Commission.
-Advisory staff believes oral argument may aid the Commission in its decision on the Motion for Reconsideration, and therefore recommends that the Commission grant VCI's Request for Oral Argument and allot VCI and prosecutorial staff ten minutes per side to address the Commission on the matter.
+Rule 25-22.0022(3), F.A.C., provides that granting or denying a request for oral argument is within our sole discretion.
+We found that oral argument would be beneficial to us in our decision on the Motion for Reconsideration.
+We therefore granted VCI's Request for Oral Argument and allotted VCI and our prosecutorial staff ten minutes per side to address us on the matter.